Mousero141/bds-e-sport-gui/README.md

     mvn clean install

-If the build is successful you can continue to start
+If the build was successful you can continue to start

     java -jar target/bds-e-sport-gui-1.0.0.jar